-The Company's shares were listed on the main board of the Stock Exchange on 11 July 2014 with a total of 66,000,000 offer Shares with net proceeds from the global offering of the Company of approximately HK\$173.4 million (after deducting underwriting fees and related expenses).
-We intend to utilize the net proceeds from the offering in accordance with the proposed applications set out in the section headed "Future Plans and Use of Proceeds" in the Prospectus.
+The Company's shares were listed on the main board of the Stock Exchange on 11 July 2014 (the "Listing Date") with a total of 66,000,000 offer Shares with net proceeds from the global offering of the Company of approximately HK\$173.4 million (after deducting underwriting fees and related expenses).

-Details of the use of net proceeds are set out in page 16 of this annual report.
+Details of the use of net proceeds as at 31 December 2015 and the charge in use of proceeds as resolved by the Board on 1 April 2016 are set out in page 16 of this annual report.
 The Group held the unutilized net proceeds in short-term deposits with licensed institutions in Hong Kong.